FLEXSIS/pyofx/docs/source/index.rst

 Pre-requisites
 --------------

-pyofx has been built and tested on Python 2.7 and with version 9.7 of the OrcaFlex DLL
+pyofx has been built and tested on a range of python versions and with the most recently available `OrcFxAPI version on PyPI <https://pypi.python.org/pypi/OrcFxAPI>`_ .

 pyofx is pure Python and does not rely on any external packages with the exception of OrcFxAPI, which you will need to have `installed <http://www.orcina.com/SoftwareProducts/OrcaFlex/Documentation/OrcFxAPIHelp/Content/html/PythonInterface,Installation.htm>`_.